joby-lol/php-tid/README.md

 // makes guessing underlying values much harder
 $uid = UID::hmacGenerate('some value to generate from', 'secret key');
 ```

+### Garbage collection

+In long-running scripts that work with large numbers of different UIDs in a single run (think at least hundreds of thousands, if not millions), you may want to garbage-collect the internal cache periodically.
+This will clear out weak cache references to objects that have been garbage-collected by PHP.

+Running garbage collection is as simple as calling `UID::garbageCollect()`

 ## How It Works